 - HOA: If your rental is located within a homeowners association you must adhere to the rules and regulations of the association.
 You will receive the rules and regulations for your HOA and any violations and fines that you incur by your action or inaction will be your responsibility.

-- Maintenance: To request a repair you can call our 24 hour Maintenance Hotline (888) 466-8098 or login to your online Tenant Portal.
+- Maintenance: The best way to request a repair is using the phone App “Online Portal by Appfolio”.
+This app makes it easy submit pictures of the item needing repair.
+We ask that you submit pictures with every repair request.
+You can also call our 24 hour Maintenance Hotline (949) 774-4622 or login to your online Tenant Portal from a computer.
 Note that all emergency requests need to be called into the Maintenance Hotline.
 Maintenance requests are reviewed during business hours.
 Non-emergencies can take up to 2-3 business days to respond.

 - Emergency Maintenance Requests: Emergency items will be addressed as soon as possible.
 We define emergencies as items that affect habitability of the property, such as: no water, no hot water, all toilets at the property unusable, no electricity, no heat in the winter, and items affecting safety.
 Emergencies are also defined as problems that can cause damage to the property, such as water leaks.